nesevis/exhaust/docs/GEN-building-generators.md

 Every generator records the choices it makes during generation: which branch of a `oneOf`, which integer from a range, how many elements in an array.
 Exhaust operates on these recorded choices in three modes:

 - **Generation (forward)**: the generator is interpreted to produce a value, recording every choice along the way.
 This is the normal path during test execution.
+- **Replay**: a recorded sequence of choices is fed back to reproduce the exact same value, powering deterministic reproduction via `.replay(seed)`.
 - **Reflection (backward)**: given a concrete value, the generator is run in reverse to recover the choices that could have produced it.
-This powers `reflecting:` and automatic [reduction](REDUCTION.md) without custom reduction functions.
-- **Replay**: a recorded sequence of choices is fed back to reproduce the exact same value, powering deterministic reproduction via `.replay(seed)`.
+This is what the `reflecting:` parameter uses.
+It requires bidirectional transforms (see [Bidirectional transforms](#bidirectional-transforms)).

 ## Primitives